1. Twelve SREB states have adopted state-level definitions for

 who pass the assessments from postsecondary institutional

-15. Most SREB states provide both need-based and merit aid.
+16. Most SREB states provide some combination of need-based and

-increase educational access for students from low- and
+scholarship programs to increase educational access for students

 merit-based aid programs.
-One uses lottery funds to support
+Two use lottery funds to support

 need-based aid programs.

-for state financial aid to specific credit hour requirements,
+tie continuing eligibility for state financial aid to specific

-either by semester, academic year or a specified evaluation
+credit hour requirements, either by semester, academic year or a

 number of credit hours per semester or year to retain financial